 Proteins also happen to contain the building block of your muscles, the amino acids, particularly animal proteins, while vegetable proteins are incomplete, do not contain all the 9 basic amino acids that animal proteins have and must be eaten in combination, like grains and legumes, except for soy that contains them all.

 OK, this is for the Metabolic Thermo Charge idea.
 It is not surprising that the Metabolic Cooking recipes are focused on an emphasis on proteins in all possible variations and combinations, since this kind of food boosts calorie burning through digestion alone while providing you with the building blocks for lean muscle, especially if you workout.

 Of course, carbohydrates and fats also come into play, it is just that proteins get primary attention in this cookbook, at least 15 grams in any recipe .
 Which brings us to the second key factor of the Metabolic Cooking cookbook: optimized personal profile.

-The idea is that different body types require different food composition, hence different recipe food ratios, because they respond differently to the same foods.
+The recipe program offers a lot of flexibility based on the idea that different body types require different food composition, hence different food ratios, because they respond differently to the same foods.
 First off, here are the main body types: